mq-cah/ANZPHN/_pages/network.md

 **Sarah Rood, Professional Historian** <br />
 : Sarah Rood is a director of [Way Back When Consulting Historians](https://www.waybackwhen.com.au/), working on a wide variety of projects including commissioned history, heritage, and oral history.
 She is a member and past president of the Professional Historians Association (Vic & Tas), and a member of Oral History Victoria.
 : **Contact** <sjrood@waybackwhen.com.au>

+**Dr Liz Rushen AM**<br />
+: Liz Rushen is a Research Associate in the Faculty of Arts, Monash University, a Director of the [Melbourne Maritime Heritage Network](https://www.mmhn.org.au/) and former Chair of the [History Council of Victoria](https://www.historycouncilvic.org.au/).
+Liz is widely published in the field of migration history, women in colonial Australia and the social history of the Port Phillip District.
+In 2021, Liz received an AM for significant service to community history and heritage preservation.
+: **Contact** <liz.rushen@monash.edu>

 **Emma Russell, Historian**<br />
 : **Contact** <erussell@historyatwork.com.au>